 Please realize that in Christ, peace is something we have (Eph.
 2:14).
-But it's also something we must pursue.
+But peace is also something we must pursue.
 A peace-filled church is not an automatic.
-It takes work to realize, hence the charge to pursue it.
+It takes work to experience it, hence the charge to pursue it.